expobrain/expobrain-blog/_posts/2015-09-13-create-a-plugin-for-google-protocol-buffer.markdown

     # Write to stdout
     sys.stdout.write(output)
-[/code]
+{% endhighlight %}

 The `protoc` compiler follows a naming convention for the name of the plugins, as state [protobuf-plugin][here] you can save the code above in a file called `protoc-gen-custom` in your `PATH` or save it with any name you prefer (like `my-plugin.py`) and pass the plugin’s name and path to the `--plugin` command line option.